When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Cute Farm-Inspired Magnet Set

 These colorful farm animal magnets will fascinate your preschooler.
-For children aged 3 to 5, this set enhances fine motor skills, recognition abilities, and memory.
+Geared toward children aged 3 to 5, this set enhances fine motor skills, animal recognition, and vocabulary.

-The soft magnets are made from high-quality materials, so they won’t leave scratch marks on your fridge or other metal surfaces.
-However, the magnets consist of laminated cards attached to foam on a rubber magnet base, so they will be damaged if they get wet.
+The soft magnets are made from high-quality silicone-feel materials, so they won’t leave scratch marks on your fridge or dishwasher.
+However, since they are laminated card-style magnets, keep them away from water to prevent peeling.

 Magnetic Poetry Kids Kit